ibm-cloud-docs/databases-for-elasticsearch/pricing.md

 For pricing estimation, use the **Add to Estimate** button on the [{{site.data.keyword.databases-for-elasticsearch}} catalog page](https://cloud.ibm.com/catalog/services/databases-for-elasticsearch).
 Input your total consumption across three data members into the calculator.
 For example, 5 GB of disk and 1 GB of RAM across three data members would be priced at 15 GB of disk and 3 GB of RAM respectively.

 ![Pricing calculator estimation with 5 GB of disk and 1 GB of RAM, per member](images/pricing-calc.png)

+## Dedicated Cores Pricing

+When you provision, you have the option of selecting the initial CPU allocation for your deployment.
+With dedicated cores, your resource group is given a single-tenant host with a guaranteed minimum reserve of cpu shares.
+Your deployments are then allocated the number of CPUs you specify.
+The cost of dedicated cores is $30 per core per month, and each member gets the selected number of cores.
+For example, if you provision a deployment with 3 dedicated cores per member, that is a total of 9 cores, and billed at $270 per month.

+Dedicated cores are an optional feature.
+The default `Shared CPU` setting provisions your deployment on hosts with shared compute resources and incurs no additional charge.

 ## Backups Pricing